I finally got around to checking out the Minneapolis-based counterpart to my local Asian market, Shuang Her, over the weekend.

 Marinate the pork butt pieces with 2/3 of the char siu sauce overnight.
 Reserve the rest of the marinade for brushing during cooking.

-At 400 degrees, roast the meat uncovered for 20 mins, flip and roast another 15 mins.
+400 degrees, roast the meat uncovered for 20 mins, flip and roast another 15

 * if you don't live in Minnesota in December, you could also grill the meat for the final steps over a high heat grill.